What is a LIMS?

 Understanding what a LIMS does and what it can provide in your lab is essential.
 In this comprehensive guide to LIMS, we’ll detail the functionalities a LIMS can deliver, the types of LIMS available, and how to select the best LIMS for your laboratory.

-There are three primary functions of a LIMS: data management, workflow management, and compliance.
-Here’s what you can expect from each:
+There are three primary functions of a LIMS:

 Data Management